-In the 2021 data, a sharp increase of supply from other sources - renewables was observed and a continued increase is expected as more injection points of biomethane become active.
+Since 2020, the consistent increase of from other sources - renewables is an expected trend as more injection points of biomethane become active and increase production.
 The trade data from 2018 onwards include transit figures as a result of a change in methodology.